OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 1. Determine total energy usage in MJ from meters that are both Electric utility in kWh & Natural gas in cubic meters.
 You do the conversion Electric utility → kwh → MJ and Natural Gas → cubic meters → MJ.
 You can do this for as many meters are that are associated with each starting unit.
 Once all the meter values are in MJ you can sum them up to get the total MJ for all such meters desired.
 Note that including meters that measure in Natural Gas BTU is not fundamentally different.
 They would be converted by Natural Gas → BTU → MJ and then combined with the other two.
 Note that displaying each meter separately is the same except you do not do the final summing.
 This is true in all examples.
 2. Determine total cost in US dollar for meters that are Electric utility, Electric solar, Natural Gas in cubic meters, Natural Gas as BTU & Water.
 This is not fundamentally different than example #1.
 You do each conversion to US dollars and then sum them.
 The needed conversions are: Electric utility → US dollar, Electric solar → US dollar, Natural Gas as cubic meters → US dollar, Natural gas as BTU → Euro → US dollar & Water → Euro → US dollar.
 3. Determine total CO2 as US tons from Natural Gas as BTU & Trash in kg.
 Convert Natural Gas as BTU → kg CO2 → kg → lbs → US tons & Trash in kg → kg CO2 → kg → lbs → US tons and then sum.
-Note you could add Electric utility meters since there is a conversion to kg CO2 but you cannot do it for Electric Solar since there is not conversion to kg CO2.
+Note you could add Electric utility meters since there is a conversion to kg CO2 but you cannot do it for Electric Solar nor Natural Gas as cubic meters since neither has a conversion to kg CO2.
 This is an example of a unit that is linked to other units in only one direction but is the same in other respects.
+A real site may want to add these.
 4. Determine total volume as liters of Natural Gas as cubic meters and water as liter.
 This request does not make sense even though both seem to have a common unit of volume.
 This is not possible since there is no path from Natural Gas as cubic meters to liter so it does the right thing.
 See the [sample conversions](#sample-conversions) for why this is not allowed and the unit types.
 5. Determine total cost as Euros for Natural Gas as cubic meters and water as liter.
 This is done by Natural Gas as cubic meters → US dollar → Euro and Water → Euro and summing.
 This shows that even though the last one was properly excluded, this one does work.
 6. Display total energy usage as 100 watt bulb for 10 hrs (1 kWh) for both Electric solar as kWh and Natural Gas as BTU meters.
 This is done by Electric solar as kWh → kWh → energy usage as 100 watt bulb for 10 hrs and Natural Gas as BTU → BTU → MJ → kWh → 100 watt bulb for 10 hrs and then sum.
 This is very different but shows an example with a unit with only links into it.
 This is also an example of a user defined unit as OED will not be providing this.